 The compulsory WIL component of this programme comprises attendance at the Chiropractic Day Clinic for all first year students and the completion of a First Aid course by all second year students.
 (Amended w.e.f.
 2003/01).

-The syllabus for each subject indicated in the instructional programme above is published at the end of the Chiropractic Programme section of this handbook, in alphabetical order (Section II).
+The syllabus for each subject indicated in the instructional programme above is published at the end of this handbook, in alphabetical order (Section II).

 6 NATIONAL DIPLOMA: CHIROPRACTIC (EXTENDED CURRICULUM)